replicatedhq/embedded-cluster/README.md

 ## Single node deployment

-To create a single node deployment you can upload the HelmVM binary to a Linux x86_64 machine and run:
+To create a single node deployment you can upload the Embedded Cluster binary to a Linux x86_64 machine and run:

 ```
 $ ./embedded-cluster install